Lonely No More!

 Follow the adventures here!

 In 2008, a team of biologists in Bolivia brought in from the field a single male Sehuencas Water Frog (Telmatobius yuracare), Romeo.
 They had hoped to create a conservation breeding program for the traditionally common species ahead of population crashes they were seeing with other frogs.
-Ten years later and GWC partner Alcide d’Orbigny Natural History and other researchers have not been able to locate a single other individual Sehuencas Water Frog—male or female.
-These expeditions are taking a team of experienced biologists to the places where the Sehuencas Water Frog was once common in Bolivia.
-Now Romeo has his own dating profile on Match and is looking for love.
+Ten years later and GWC partner Alcide d’Orbigny Natural History Museum and other researchers had not been able to locate a single other individual Sehuencas Water Frog—male or female—until now.
+Romeo even had his own dating profile on Match in his pursuit of a mate.

 Romeo in the News

 *If you are a reporter interested in writing about Romeo, please contact Lindsay Renick Mayer at firstname.lastname@example.org or 202-422-4671.